The plant-based food industry is evolving

 Categories

-Plant-based food categories are in various stages of development.
-Plant-based milk is a multi-billion-dollar category with a 15% market share of total milk dollar sales, while small but emerging categories such as plant-based eggs saw continued growth in 2022.
+Plant-based food categories exist in various stages of development, and unit sales declined across most categories in 2023.
+Plant-based milk remains the largest category with nearly 15 percent market share of total milk dollar sales.
+Emerging categories such as plant-based eggs also experienced declines in 2023 after unit sales grew 25 percent in 2022.

 Key insights

 • Plant-based milk is the most developed of all plant-based categories.
-Plant-based milk dollar sales were $2.8 billion in 2022, making up over a third of all plant-based sales.
+Plant-based milk dollar sales slightly increased to $2.9 billion in 2023 despite unit declines, driven by price increases.

 Overall consumer demographics